-- While the chocolate is cooling, place the egg whites in a clean bowl with a pinch of salt.
-Working with the whisk attachment of the mixer, beat the egg whites until they are foamy and start adding half of the sugar (3oz/90g) in 2-3 separate additions.
+- While the chocolate is cooling, place the egg whites in a clean bowl with salt.
+Working with the whisk attachment of the mixer, beat the egg whites until they are foamy and start adding half of the sugar (90 g) in 2-3 separate additions.

 - Continue to beat on high speed until stiff peaks form and sugar is dissolved (about 5 min total).
 To test for stiff peaks, the peaks should stand straight up when you lift up the beaters.
 The whites should not slide around.
 Transfer the meringue into a bowl and wash the mixing bowl for next step.

-- In the clean mixing bowl, beat the egg yolks and the rest of sugar (3oz/90g) until creamy and stir in the heavy whipping cream.
+- In the clean mixing bowl, beat the egg yolks and the rest of the sugar (90g) until creamy and stir in the heavy whipping cream.